Efficient Straggler Replication in Large-scale Parallel Computing: Appendix

+The second term $\E{\Tb}$ in \eqref{eqn:latency_1} is the expected value of the maximum of $pn$ i.i.d.\ random variables with distribution $F_Y$.

-Similarly, we can analyze the expected cost before and after forking.
-Recall from Definition~\ref{def:cost} that the expected cost $\E{C}$ is the sum of the running times of all machines, normalized by the number of tasks $n$.
+Recall from \Cref{defn:cost} that the expected cost $\E{C}$ is the sum of the running times of all machines, normalized by the number of tasks $n$.
+We can analyze $\E{C}$ by dividing it into sum of machine runtimes before and after forking.

-The cost before forking $\E{\Ca}$ consists of two parts: the cost for the $(1-p)n$ tasks that finish first, and the cost for the $pn$ straggling tasks.
-The first term in \Cref{eqn:cost_2} is the sum of the expected values of the smallest $(1-p)n$ execution times.
-Using \Cref{thm:central_order_stats}, we can show that the $i^{th}$ term in the summation goes to $F_X^{-1}(i/n)$ as $n \rightarrow \infty$.
+The cost before forking $\E{\Ca}$ consists of the cost for the $(1-p)n$ tasks that finish first, plus the cost for the $pn$ straggling tasks.
+The first term in \eqref{eqn:cost_2} is the sum of the expected values of the smallest $(1-p)n$ execution times.
+Using \Cref{thm:central_order_stats}, we can show that the $i^{th}$ term in the summation converges to $F_X^{-1}(i/n)$ as $n \rightarrow \infty$.
 Expressing the sum as an integral over $h = i/n$ we get the first term in \eqref{eqn:cost_4}.
 The second term in \eqref{eqn:cost_2}, is the normalized running time of the $pn$ straggling tasks before forking.
 Substituting $\E{\Ta}$ from \eqref{eqn:latency_1} and simplifying, we get \eqref{eqn:cost_4}.

 The cost after forking, $\E{\Cb}$ is the normalized sum of the runtimes of the $r+1$ replicas of each of the $pn$ straggling tasks.
-By Lemma~\ref{lemma:cFY}, the residual execution time of the $j^{th}$ straggling task is $Y_j \sim F_Y$.
+The residual execution time of the $j^{th}$ straggling task is $Y_j \sim F_Y$.
 Since the scheduler kills all replicas as soon as one replica finishes, the expected runtime for the $j^{th}$ straggling task is $(r+1) \E{Y_j}$.
 Thus, the cost in \eqref{eqn:cost_5} is the sum of $(r+1) \E{Y_j}$ over the $pn$ tasks, normalized by $n$.
 Since $Y_j$ are i.i.d, we can reduce this to \eqref{eqn:cost_6}. \end{proof}

-\begin{proof}[Proof of \Cref{lemma:cFY}] First consider the case where we relaunch ($l=0$) the original copy, and add $r$ replicas for each of the $pn$ straggling tasks.
-Thus, there are $r+1$ identical replicas of each task after forking.
-The residual execution time distribution $F_Y$ (after time $T^{(1)}$ when the replicas are added) of each task is the minimum of $r+1$ i.i.d.\ random variables with distribution $F_X$.
-Hence,